Safe is the New Risky. Risky is the New Safe

 - The New York Times: Too Many Law Students, Too Few Legal Jobs.

-In brief, we’re facing a systemic problem: the system we’ve grown up is broken.
+In brief, we’re facing a systemic problem: the system we’ve grown up in is broken.
 Instead of seeing the writing on the wall and starting to seek out new solutions, we cling to and over-invest in the limit of the old, familiar system.

 At this point, I must add that I do not mean that degrees are not worth pursuing.
 They might very well be.
 In fact, I believe that a college experience is inherently valuabe for most people.
 But – and this is a big but – I don’t believe a degree is enough anymore, as it used to be, as a guaranteed stepping stone to prosperity and happiness.